avidbiscuit/ait-wiki/content/mechanics/rift-chunks.md

 {{< /callout >}}

 ## What is a Rift Chunk?
-**A rift chunk** is a tear in spacetime that can be found in any dimension. it's used to grow the **TARDIS Coral** or siphoned for [**Artron Energy**](../artron) that the TARDIS uses for fuel.
+**A rift chunk** is a tear in space-time that can be found in any dimension.
+It's used to grow the **TARDIS Coral** or siphoned for [**Artron Energy**](../artron) that the TARDIS uses for fuel.
-You can fly the TARDIS into a rift chunk to syphen fuel more efficiently (faster) or as an alternative, you can use an [**Artron Collector**](../artron#artron-collector-block) to collect [**Artron Energy**](../artron) while outside the TARDIS.
+You can fly the TARDIS into a rift chunk to syphon fuel more efficiently (faster) or as an alternative, you can use an [**Artron Collector**](../artron#artron-collector-block) to collect [**Artron Energy**](../artron) while outside the TARDIS.

 ## How do I find a Rift Chunk?